 Hysterosalpingogram (HSG): what is it?

 The hysterosalpingogram test is a 15-minute office procedure.
-It can show abnormalities in the uterus such as polyps, fibroids, or reveal scar tissue blocking the fallopian tubes.
+It can show uterine abnormalities such as polyps and fibroids or reveal scar tissue blocking the fallopian tubes.

 What happens during an ultrasound?

-- During the test, the patient lies on an adjustable table with her feet in stirrups.
+- The patient lies on an adjustable table with her feet in stirrups during the test.

 - X-ray is positioned above the pelvis.